rovinyawijeramaofficial/Virtual-Parking-Items_Novelity/README.md

-# Virtual-Parking-Items_Novelity
+Virtual Parking Items (Items Reservation)

+The implementation of Virtual Parking Items leads to a significant reduction in cart abandonment rates and an increase in conversion rates.
+Customers appreciate the assurance of item availability provided by the Limited-Time Hold feature, while the Virtual Queue generates excitement and anticipation for exclusive product releases.
+The retailer gains valuable insights into customer preferences and demand patterns, enabling more informed inventory management decisions.

+The Limited-Time Hold feature of Virtual Parking Items introduces a time-bound reservation system for items added to the shopping cart.
+When a user adds an item to their cart, it is marked as "reserved" for a specified duration, typically around 45 minutes.
+During this time, the item is set aside for the customer, creating a sense of urgency to complete the purchase.

+The Virtual Queue feature complements the Limited-Time Hold by allowing users to join a waitlist for popular, limited-edition, or out-of-stock items.
+When an item becomes available, users on the waitlist are notified in the order they joined, giving them an opportunity to claim the item within a specified timeframe.
 Virtual Parking Items, encompassing features such as Limited-Time Hold and Virtual Queue, offer a powerful solution for managing inventory availability and customer demand in the e-commerce space.
+By creating a sense of urgency, anticipation, and exclusivity, these features enhance the shopping experience for customers while driving sales and revenue for businesses.
+Successful implementation requires careful planning, robust technical infrastructure, and a focus on optimizing the user experience.
+As online retail continues to evolve, Virtual Parking Items are poised to play a crucial role in shaping the future of e-commerce.